SwetSagar/Civil-Services-Notes/README.md

 ### Environment and Disaster Management

-Sources that were referred for this were : Shankar IAS and the Internet.
+Sources :
+1. Shankar IAS Environment book
+2. The Internet

 #### Environment and Ecology